shamoi/sound-with-apps-volume/README.md

 ## Changelog 1.3.3 (2019.02.19) :

-- Added chrome and youtube to the compatible players and seek support.
 - Added some /* Shamoi */ tags to keep track of what has been modified by me.